HopePH/hopephdapp/README.md

 # hopephdapp
-hopephdapp is an eosio decentralized app
+hopephdapp is an decentralized app